Pride in our Community

 What to Expect

-- Introduce the key terminology and concepts of Pride, sexuality, gender identity, and 2SLGBTQIA+ histories ("Pride 101")
+- Introduced the key terminology and concepts of Pride, sexuality, gender identity, and 2SLGBTQIA+ histories ("Pride 101")

-- Examine how systemic barriers and intersectionality impact individuals, and what allyship looks like in practice ("Pride 201")
+- Examined how systemic barriers and intersectionality impact individuals, and what allyship looks like in practice ("Pride 201")

-- Provide practical tools and strategies for participants—from personal to organizational—to advocate for equity and inclusion
+- Provided practical tools and strategies for participants—from personal to organizational—to advocate for equity and inclusion

-- Encourage open, facilitated discussion to reflect on personal experiences and build actionable insights
+- Encouraged open, facilitated discussion to reflect on personal experiences and build actionable insights

-- Offer resources and guidance for ongoing learning and engagement
+- Offered resources and guidance for ongoing learning and engagement

 If you have any questions reach out to our IDEA Coordinator, Mackenzie Clarke by email or phone, 519-389-8326